100 Facebook Marketing Tips and Ideas for Insurance Agents

 2. Post an Insurance Joke - Here's one you can use: Give an insurance agent a fish and he will eat for a day.
 Teach him how to sell and he will take a client to lunch and drink like a fish every day.

 3. Share a Client Testimonial Video - 19 out of 20 clients aren't going to want anything to do with this idea, but every agency has some customers who love what you do and aren't afraid to say it in front of a camera.
+Video testimonials are one of the best ways to build your agency's online reputation.
 Make it easy and valuable by asking them a question with a powerful answer.
 For example, if they just had a positive claim experience ask if price is the only important factor to compare insurance companies.
-Use the camera on your cell phone; it doesn't need to be fancy.
+Use the camera on your cell phone - it doesn't need to be fancy.
 In fact the more amateurish it looks the more authentic it will feel.

 4. Frequent and Interesting Posts - If you fail to engage your audience on Facebook, nothing else on this page is going to work for you- period.
 If you don't post often, and your Facebook posts are boring, irrelevant, or self-serving, you WILL NOT SUCCEED at Facebook marketing.
-Fortunately there is an amazing free resource called The Facebook Content Dashboard that gives new content ideas for insurance agents every day.
 Just set aside 5 minutes 3-5 times a week to visit the site and look for something interesting, educational, funny, amazing etc. and post it to your agency facebook page.

 5. Local Community Event Announcement - Every community has events going on throughout the year.
 When you use Facebook to make people aware of events like the farmers market or the halloween parade, you're not just helping your fans become more engaged in their community, you're helping community organizers get people to their events and they're often great connectors.
 It's also a great reminder to all your fans that they're supporting a local business by renewing their policies through you.